Click on the blue course titles for more information.

 Objective of this course is to familiarize students with both the science and art of herbalism/herbology/phytotherapy and its approach as a holistic modality.
 Students explore the historical perspectives of Herbalism, as well as its present-day context within both the realms of complementary/...
 READ MORE

-This one-credit fall session course will provide a glimpse into the potential employment in the sustainability field, with a specific emphasis on municipal employment, while also introducing students to basic information on the core principals and required skills.
-We'll briefly explore how and why...
+"Careers in sustainability" is a one-credit course designed to provide a glimpse into potential employment in the sustainability field, with a specific emphasis on municipal government.
+It will also introduce students to the core principles and skills required for employment.
+We’ll briefly...
 READ MORE

 An introduction to the environmental humanities exploring the range of values and cultural expressions of the human-nature relationship.
 We will explore contemporary and historical works of literary, visual, and performative art to see the role the expressive humanities have played in shaping...
 READ MORE